smburdick/graem/wiki/Fall_of_the_Old_Empire/index.md

 ---
 title: "Fall of the Old Empire"
 date: 2022-12-29
-description: "A cataclysmic battle"
+description: "A cataclysmic battle between the Host and the peoples of Graem"
-tags:
+tags: fall, old, empire, host
 ---

 The **Fall of the Old Empire** was a cataclysmic battle fought